exercism/javascript/exercises/concept/regular-chatbot/.docs/introduction.md

 > 💡 JavaScript's regex flavor is part of the ECMA-262 standard for the language.
 This means that you don't have to worry about browser-specific compatibility.

-## 2. How to create Regular Expressions
+## How to create Regular Expressions

-In JavaScript, a regular expressions is mostly written in the format `/pattern/modifiers` where 'pattern' is the main regex, and 'modifiers' are a series of characters which we can add to indicate special options (like superpowers).
+In JavaScript, a regular expressions is mostly written in the format `/pattern/modifiers`.

-Nevertheless, we have two ways of creating a regular expression:
+We have two ways of creating a regular expression:

 1. **Regular Expression Literal**: